nmertins/spotify-duplicate-search/README.md

-# Spotify Playlist Search
+# Spotify Duplicate Search

-Do you make a lot of playlists?
-Do you hate repeating yourself?
-Then this tool is for you!
-Give it a song, and it will search your Spotify account to see if you've already added it to a playlist.
+Searches my monthly Spotify playlists for duplicate songs.
+If any are found, it prints the song and playlist name.